Teddy Randazzo: Hit-making years

 Randazzo wrote a string of major hits for other artists with composing partner, Bobby Weinstein, including "Pretty Blue Eyes", a top ten hit for Steve Lawrence in the US and Craig Douglas in the UK in 1959.
 He wrote many songs for Little Anthony and the Imperials, producing and arranging several albums for the group in the mid-1960s.
 The hit songs included "Goin' Out of My Head" (1964, number 6 Pop, number 22 R&B), which was subsequently recorded by numerous artists including the Zombies; "Hurt So Bad" (1965, number 10 Pop, number 3 R&B), which was recorded four years later by the Lettermen (number 12 in 1969), and then by Linda Ronstadt who took it to number 8 in 1980; and the Imperials' Top 20 hits, "I'm On The Outside (Looking In)" and "Take Me Back".
 The Lettermen combined "Goin' Out of My Head" with Frankie Valli's hit, "Can't Take My Eyes Off You" in a medley which reached number 7 in 1968.
 Randazzo also wrote Little Anthony and the Imperials' "Yesterday Has Gone", which was recorded by UK band Cupid's Inspiration in 1968, and climbed to number 4 in the UK Singles Chart; the song was also recorded in 1996 by Marc Almond and P. J. Proby.

 He arranged and produced two albums on MGM Records with Baltimore girl group the Royalettes, including the Top 50 hit "It's Gonna Take a Miracle" in 1965.
-He gave the group a big production sound with a full orchestra (compared to sparcer instrumentation for Little Anthony recordings), but the group failed to achieve a major commercial success.
+He gave the group a big production sound with a full orchestra (compared to sparser instrumentation for Little Anthony recordings), but the group failed to achieve a major commercial success.
 Laura Nyro, teaming up with Philadelphia soul producers Kenny Gamble and Leon Huff, recorded the song for her 1971 album, Gonna Take a Miracle, with background vocals for the album performed by Labelle.
 This Laura Nyro recording was featured in A Home at the End of the World (2004).
 "Miracle" was revived in 1982 by Deniece Williams, who took it to the number 1 R&B spot and number 10 in the Hot 100.